sixP-NaraKa/chatty/README.md

 File: [package.json](https://github.com/sixP-NaraKa/chatty/blob/main/frontend/package.json).

-Additionally, within the `src/environments` directory a `config.ts` file is present, which exports a property called `BACKEND_HOST`, which is used for the WebSocket implementation.
+Additionally, within the `src/environments` directory a `config.ts` file is present, which exports a property called `BACKEND_HOST`.
 This `BACKEND_HOST` property needs to be adjusted to your needs.

 ### Backend: